go-chassis/go-chassis/examples/README.md

 ### metadata

-Demonstrate how to set local scope parameter and use it in your schema
+Demonstrate how to set local scope parameter, header, and use them in your schema

-In handler chain you can set a local data and then you can read it in next handler in chain and your Restful handler
+In handler chain you can set a local data or protocol header, then you can read it in next handler in chain and your Restful handler